UltraMessaging/um_python/README.md

 # Test the Wrapper

-**WARNING**: the lbmsrc.py program publishes messages to your network on the topic "test".
+**WARNING**: the lbmtst.py program publishes messages to your network on the topic "lbmtst.py".
 It will look for the file "um.cfg" and read a configuration if it exists, but if not, it will simply use all of the default topic resolution multicast group.